Deltares-research/SPUIS/docs/source/tutorial.rst

  7.51 143.00 144.92
    **

-The next example profile is a single square culvert.
+The next example profile is a single square culvert of discharge sluice Bath.
 We will define the profile at four y-locations and assume that the roughness length of the smooth concrete is :math:`k_{s}` = 0.002 m.
 The sketch below shows how the width ``W`` and wetted perimeter ``P`` are defined in this case.
 Contrary to the canal with a free surface in the previous example, the final y-value of the description of the culverts has a width of zero, indicating the location of the ceiling.
 The wetted perimeter at this y-location is not zero, as the ceiling is now included in the total wetted perimeter.
 SPUIS cannot split into two or more parallel culverts.
 In that case, the culverts need to be schematized as a single wider culvert for the width, but for the wetted perimeter each wall needs to be taken into account in the total perimeter to ensure that the wall friction is calculated correctly by SPUIS.

 .. image:: ../images/sketch_profile2.png